-A newbie onto the scene of cat food could be easily forgiven for thinking the choice out there is truly mind boggling.
+A newbie onto the scene of cat food could be easily forgiven for thinking the choice out there is truly mind-boggling.
 At first glance it is.
-Food for kittens, dry food, semi-moist food, meals for cats, prescription diets, organic food, food with added nutrients, therapeutic diets, canned food, meals in sealed packets, chicken flavour, cat food with tuna, kibble……the list goes on and on in terms of ingredients, flavours, textures and types of cat food available.
+Food for kittens, dry food, semi-moist food, meals for cats, prescription diets, organic food, food with added nutrients, therapeutic diets, canned food, meals in sealed packets, chicken flavor, cat food with tuna, kibble……the list goes on and on in terms of ingredients, flavors, textures and types of cat food available.

 There are three main types of cat food.
 Dry food (also known as kibble), semi-moist food and wet food (also known as canned food.)